FACTBOX-Rising Syrian death toll, refugee wave

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-Jan 30 Here is a look at the rising human cost of Syria's civil war as U.N. chief Ban Ki-moon announced on Wednesday that international donors had pledged more than $1.5 billion to aid displaced Syrians, meeting a U.N. target.
+May 17 Here is a look at the rising human cost of Syria's civil war:

 DEATH TOLL IN SYRIA